couchbase/n1k1/README.md

     if the children of an FTS conjunction/disjunction are not known at compile time, unlike N1QL which has a compile-time bounded expr tree...
     - so, it might be more similar to ANY x IN y ...
-END -- hardcoded codepath.
+END as a hardcoded codepath?
   - some narrow edge cases (like, an explicit end-user term-search) have a bounded expression tree, though?
     - this might be ok for keyword type indexed fields?